marsh-sim/marsh-docs/docs/manager/README.md

 The following are already planned future features of MARSH Manager, approximately in the order of priority / expected implementation date:

-- Approximate frequency of updates for fields in network view
 - Emit parameters to log for nodes with [MARSH_MODE_SINGLE_MESSAGE](../mavlink/marsh.md#MARSH_MODE_SINGLE_MESSAGE)
 - Distribution:
     - Automated builds and releases on GitHub